chr1shr/tgmg/README.md

 non-periodic boundary conditions.

-The library will only solve linear systems where the non-zero terms connect each grid point to its 3 \times; 3 square of orthogonal and diagonal neighbors, but this includes a wide-range of systems arising in finite-difference and finite-element discretizations.
+The library will only solve linear systems where the non-zero terms connect each grid point to its 3 &times; 3 square of orthogonal and diagonal neighbors, but this includes a wide-range of systems arising in finite-difference and finite-element discretizations.

 The library is [header-only](https://en.wikipedia.org/wiki/Header-only).
 To use the library, the user must write a problem class that encapsulates all of the details of the linear system to be solved.
 Several examples are provided.
-This documentation assumes that the reader is familar with the principles behind multigrid methods; for an introduction, see the textbooks by Briggs *et al.*
+This documentation assumes that the reader is familiar with the principles behind multigrid methods; for an introduction, see the textbooks by Briggs *et al.*
 [1] and Demmel [2].